Key takeaways

 - The address on the annual report stays consistent year over year, even if the founder moves or travels.

-- Notices from the secretary of state arrive at a monitored mailbox where they can be scanned and digitized within 24 hours, not a physical box that goes unchecked for weeks.
+- Notices from the secretary of state arrive at a monitored mailbox and are typically scanned to a digital inbox, rather than a physical box that may go unchecked when the owner is traveling or has moved.

 - The same address ties together the formation paperwork, the EIN, the bank account, the operating agreement, and the annual report.
-Banks and the IRS run consistency checks on this chain.
+Banks during onboarding and KYC reviews, and the IRS during certain audits or correspondence, may flag inconsistencies between these records.

 - Multi-state operators can keep one consistent virtual address for all states' annual reports, simplifying the compliance calendar to a single mailbox.